TwoBitAlchemist/NeoAlchemy/README.md

 NeoAlchemy is available on [PyPI][1], so it can be installed normally using `pip install neoalchemy`.
-NeoAlchemy is built on top of the [official Neo4J Python driver][2], and that is its only dependency.
+NeoAlchemy is built on top of the [official Neo4J Python driver][2].
 If you install from PyPI, this will automatically be installed alongside it.
+You can also install the dependencies using `pip install -r requirements.txt`.

 [Questions, support requests, comments][3], and [contributions][4] should be directed to GitHub accordingly.